hyewonRyu/Mission-Mars/Scoping Statement.md

 __Challenge Statement__
  * __desired state__

-Explore footage of Golden Snapper and the Giant Clam to proactively identify techniques to build out during a development spike scheduled for June.
+Explore footage of Golden Snapper to proactively identify techniques to build out during a development spike scheduled for June.
 The ultimate goal is a human-in-the-loop pipeline for online learning with BRUV footage to determine max(n) of individual species in each fishery, and the knowledge transfer to progress the state-of-the-art we provide.
 As models are developed for each fishery a model zoo begins to emerge further accelerating transfer learning to further fisheries.

 To aid research into sustainability individual stocks need to be quantified in individual fisheries based on the guidance of researchers.

  * __current state__

 CSE have a development spike with fisheries research scientists from NT Fisheries and graduate students from Charles Darwin University scheduled for June with their baited remote underwater video footage.

 From recent papers, two techniques have provided acceptable results for detecting and classifying fish in video; a deep convolution neural network and a set of robust statistical techniques.
 The state-of-the-art has since progressed and with minimal image pre-processing, YOLOv3, Detectron and TensorFlow Object Detection API are each able to detect fish and classify incorrectly.
 Further initial exploratory data analysis indicates we can begin to classify fish correctly by applying transfer learning.

 A data preparation development spike was completed to conduct initial exploratory data analysis and prepare compute and data for a variety of frameworks.
 The initial exploratory data analysis has been documented in Azure Notebooks, used to knowledge transfer to NT Fisheries, and included scoring using YOLOv3, Detectron and TensorFlow Object Detection API and exploring using robust statistical techniques from papers.

  * __consequences__